 PPlease excuse us and help make our attorneys calm down by reading this document.
 This is not an exhaustive list, we tried to make it fun to read, and you will receive and be required to sign a waiver that includes a longer more detailed list of things about visit the ranch.A booking fee of 50% as a non-refundable deposit is required upon booking a cabin or RV spot.
 We insist that you provide 72 hours of notice of cancelation for a refund.
 Weddings and events are due 50% deposit upon signing of the contract, and this amount is only refundable with a six month notice of cancelation due to the hardship of rebooking these things.
 We accept all US Currency, major credit cards and PayPal.
 We do not, however, accept the following forms of payment:

 Second, if you are bringing any NFA firearm with you please bring the appropriate ATF paperwork as well.
 Copy of the trust, department letter head and Form 4 if you are with an agency, Form 4, 2 if a individual legal owner, etc. depending on how you acquired or manufactured the NFA item... getting the hint, we are super savvy to all things NFA.
-Also, be aware of what you can and cannot use for hunting in Texas.
-(This varies by game vs. exotic/varmint etc.) As always, please don't hesitate to contact us if you have questions.

-Too many dad jokes or puns in general may result in rolled eyes and groaning sounds from your fellow hunters.
+Too many dad jokes or puns in general may result in rolled eyes and groaning sounds from your fellow guests.